Manish85-cell/intel-hack/README.md

 # intel-hack
-Intel Hackathon repo containing all work related to it (In progress)
+Intel Hackathon repo containing all work related to it (In progress...)